Nazanin1369/movieApp/README.md

 ### Future Enhancements
-- Enable Virtual Scrolling so more movie fetch from the server on the scroll
+- Enable Virtual Scrolling so that more movies fetch from the server when user scroll down
 - Fix the issue with Parcel not being able to attach style to web components at run-time